Using the road (159 to 203)

 When taking any intermediate exit, unless signs or markings indicate otherwise

-- select the appropriate lane on approach to and on the roundabout
+- select the appropriate lane on approach to the roundabout

 - you should not normally need to signal on approach